An optimization framework for resilient batch estimation in Cyber-Physical Systems: The resilience property of the proposed class of estimators

 With these notations, we can provide the following theorem which is the analog of Corollary \ref{coro:resilience} in the case where the disturbance matrix $S$ (see Eq. \eqref{eq:f=s+v}) is entrywise sparse. \begin{theorem}[Upper bound on the estimation error: Separable case] Consider the system $\Sigma$ defined by~\eqref{eq:sys} with output $Y$ together with the state estimator \eqref{eq:def_est} in which $\phi$ is assumed to obey \ref{prop:prem}--\ref{prop:der} and $\psi$ is defined as in \eqref{eq:psi-L1}.
 Let $\varepsilon\geq 0$ and set $r=|\Lambda_{\varepsilon}^c|$ with $\Lambda_{\varepsilon}^c$ defined in \eqref{eq:Lambda-c}. \\ If the system is observable on $\interval{0}{T-1}$ and if $\tilde{p}_r< 1/2$, then there exists a $\mathcal{K}_\infty$ function $\tilde{h}$ such that for all norm $\lVert \cdot \rVert$ on $\Re^{n\times T}$,

 with $X$ denoting the true state matrix from \eqref{eq:sys} and $\tilde{\beta}_\Sigma(\varepsilon)$ defined by

-$\tilde{D}$ is defined as in the statement of Theorem \ref{th:lb} with $H_\Sigma$ being constructed from $\psi$ in \eqref{eq:psi-L1}. \end{theorem} To some extent, Theorem \ref{th:norm1} can be viewed as a special case of Theorem \ref{th:lb} in which the function $\psi$ is taken to be the $\ell_1$ norm and the data set is modified to be $\mathbb{T}\times \mathbb{S}$.
+$\tilde{D}$ and $\tilde{h}$ are defined as in the statement of Theorem \ref{th:lb} with $H_\Sigma$ being constructed from $\psi$ in \eqref{eq:psi-L1}. \end{theorem} To some extent, Theorem \ref{th:norm1} can be viewed as a special case of Theorem \ref{th:lb} in which the function $\psi$ is taken to be the $\ell_1$ norm and the data set is modified to be $\mathbb{T}\times \mathbb{S}$.
 Hence the proof follows a similar line of arguments as that of Theorem \ref{th:norm1}.
+Again it is not hard to see that the result of Theorem \ref{th:norm1} implies the property of resilience with respect to the set $\mathcal{F}_r$ in \eqref{eq:Fr} of measurement noise in the sense of Definition \ref{def:resilience} (see the proof of Corollary \ref{coro:resilience}).

 An interesting property of the estimator can be stated in the absence of dense noise, i.e., when only the sparse noise is active: \begin{coro} Consider the system $\Sigma$ defined by~\eqref{eq:sys} and let $r=|\Lambda_0^c|$ (which means that we consider every nonzero occurrence of $f_{it}$ as an outlier by taking $\varepsilon=0$ in \eqref{eq:Lambda-c}).
-If the conditions of Theorem \ref{th:norm1} and $\tilde{p}_r<1/2$, and if $w_t=0$ in \eqref{eq:sys} for all $t$, then the estimator defined by~\eqref{eq:def_est} retrieves exactly the state trajectory of the system, i.e., $\mathcal{E}(Y)=\left\{X\right\}$. \end{coro}
+If the conditions of Theorem \ref{th:norm1} hold, $\tilde{p}_r<1/2$, and if $w_t=0$ in \eqref{eq:sys} for all $t$, then the estimator defined by~\eqref{eq:def_est} retrieves exactly the state trajectory of the system, i.e., $\mathcal{E}(Y)=\left\{X\right\}$. \end{coro}

 \begin{proof} This follows directly from the fact that $\tilde{\beta}_\Sigma(0)=0$ in the case where there is no dense noise $w_t$ and $\varepsilon=0$. \end{proof} Therefore, the estimator \eqref{eq:def_est} has the exact recoverability property, that is, it is able to recover exactly the true state of the system \eqref{eq:sys} when only the sparse noise is active in the measurement equation provided that the number $r=|\Lambda_0^c|$ of nonzero in the sequence $\left\{f_{ti}\right\}_{(t,i)\in \mathbb{T}\times \mathbb{S}}$ is small enough for $\tilde{p}_r$ to be less than $1/2$.
 According to our analysis, the number of outliers that can be handled by the estimator in this case can be underestimated by